Faresalghazy/PiCa/README.md

 # Considerations and possible future updates.

- - Currently the Car.steer() function does not work with angles, but rather a small range, a future update could make the car move at exact angles
+ - Currently the Car.steer() function does not work with angles, but rather a small range, a future update could make the car move at exact angles.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTE3OTQ3MzRdfQ==
+eyJoaXN0b3J5IjpbLTEzODUzMzMxMzZdfQ==
 -->